VAT RATE UK – How Much VAT you Must Charge?

 VAT Notice 701/16

-• Sale or long lease of a new dwelling with garage or parking space
+• Sale or lease of new buildings for charities

 Source: